KXQQ-FM

+KXQQ-FM (100.5 FM) is a commercial radio station licensed to Henderson, Nevada, United States, and serving the Las Vegas Valley.
+Owned by Audacy, Inc., it features a rhythmic adult contemporary format as "Q100.5".
+Studios are located in Spring Valley and the transmitter is atop Black Mountain.
+In addition to a standard analog transmission, KXQQ broadcasts over three HD Radio subchannels and is available online via Audacy; the second subchannel airs a talk radio format known as K-Dawn.
+K-Dawn can be heard on FM translator K268CS 101.5 Las Vegas.
+The third subchannel simulcasts KYLI Bunkerville and is also repeated on K244EX 96.7 Las Vegas.

 History

+Klassy, Lite and Jack-FM

-The station signed on October 26, 1981, with the call letters KMZQ-FM.
+The station signed on the air on October 26, 1981.
+The original call sign was KMZQ-FM and the station was owned by Pargo Broadcating.
+It aired an easy listening format.
 KMZQ went through many changes over its 12-year run.
-KMZQ was known as "Q-100" and "Klassy 100".
-From 1995 to 2005, it was known as "Lite 100.5 FM".
+At times, KMZQ was known as "Q-100" and "Klassy 100", playing adult contemporary music.
+From 1995 to 2005, it was known as "Lite 100.5 FM" playing soft AC.

-On June 24, 2005, at 2 pm, after playing "Leaving Las Vegas" by Sheryl Crow, KMZQ-FM began stunting with Christmas music; 45 minutes later, the stunt shifted to movie theme songs with the sound of a Roulette wheel in between.
-At 3 pm, the stunt ended with the station's new voiceover artist Howard Cogan asking to "please cut the cheesy Roulette wheel sound effect", and declaring that Vegas needed a new radio station, as well as revealing that he was the new "operator" of the station, winning it in a poker match from "some guy named Joel" (most likely a reference to then-CEO of Infinity Broadcasting Joel Hollander).
+On June 24, 2005, at 2 pm, after playing "Leaving Las Vegas" by Sheryl Crow, KMZQ-FM began stunting with Christmas music.
+Then, 45 minutes later, the stunt shifted to movie theme songs with the sound of a Roulette wheel in between.
+At 3 pm, the stunt ended with the station's new voiceover artist Howard Cogan asking to "please cut the cheesy Roulette wheel sound effect."
+He declared that Vegas needed a new radio station, as well as revealing that he was the new "operator" of the station, winning it in a poker match from "some guy named Joel" (most likely a reference to then-CEO of Infinity Broadcasting Joel Hollander).
 Shortly thereafter, "Lite 100.5" became Jack FM, with a variety hits format.
 The call letters were quickly changed to KKJJ.
 The first song on "Jack FM" was The Flying Lizards' cover of "Money (That's What I Want)".
-KMZQ-FM's call letters would be moved to a station on 99.3 FM in Payson, Arizona, co-owned with KMZQ (670 AM) in Las Vegas Valley.
+KMZQ-FM's call letters were moved to a station on 99.3 FM in Payson, Arizona, co-owned with KMZQ (670 AM) in Las Vegas Valley.